JFryy/qq/README.md

 [![Latest Release](https://img.shields.io/github/v/release/JFryy/qq)](https://github.com/JFryy/qq/releases)
 [![Docker Pulls](https://img.shields.io/docker/pulls/jfryy/qq)](https://hub.docker.com/r/jfryy/qq)

 `qq` is an interoperable configuration format transcoder with `jq` query syntax powered by `gojq`. `qq` is multi modal, and can be used as a replacement for `jq` or be interacted with via a REPL with autocomplete and realtime rendering preview for building queries.

+`qq` is designed to support input output operations on a large variety of structured data codecs with the power of jq, please refer to the below for supported formats/extensions.

 ## Usage